RULEBOOK

 -

 10.6.
-Changing lanes before the S/F line on starts/restarts.
+Changing lanes before the S/F line on starts/restarts to gain an advantage.

 -

 10.6a.
-First Offense: Drive will be given an EOL for the start of the next race and serve a green flag pass through penalty (not at the green flag).
+First Offense: Drive will be given an EOL for the start of the next race and serve a green flag pass through penalty.
+Must cross S/F line before you take the pass through penalty.

 -